New Mexico lawmakers pass measure aimed at investigating Epstein’s Zorro Ranch

 The committee’s creation is the latest call for transparency and further investigation in the aftermath of the US Department of Justice’s release of a trove of Epstein files, which has sent shockwaves across several industries after revelations of the late financier’s ties with prominent figures.

+On Thursday, the New Mexico Department of Justice announced that it will reopen a criminal investigation into Zorro Ranch and that it intends to work with the Truth Commission.

-US Rep. Melanie Stansbury of New Mexico applauded the passage of the measure Tuesday, saying in a meeting with the measure’s co-sponsors, “New Mexico is acting where the federal government is failing to do so.”
+US Rep. Melanie Stansbury of New Mexico applauded the creation of the commission on Tuesday, saying in a meeting with the measure’s co-sponsors, “New Mexico is acting where the federal government is failing to do so.”

 “For many, many years, there were allegations of sexual assault and abuse that happened at Zorro Ranch here in New Mexico, which is one of multiple properties that Jeffrey Epstein held, and those crimes were never fully investigated — neither by local authorities nor the FBI,” said Stansbury, a Democrat.